4ms/OrangeLine/README.md

 Bucket is a polyphonic splitter which takes takes a pair of polyphonic V/Oct and Gate inputs and copies each channels V/Oct and Gate to one of the 13
 V/Octand Gate  output pairs depending on the input channels V/Oct (Pitch) value.
 There 12 are rows with a knob, a pitch display and the polyphonic output pair for V/Oct and Gate.
 The input is processed the following way.
 For each channel CRON start at the top row and checks whether the channels input pitch is lower or equal the pitch setup with the rows Split point knob and displayed in the rows display.
 If so, the V/Oct and Gate of this inputput channle is added to the rows output V/Oct and Gate pair.
 In this case CRON continues with processing the next input channel.
 So there is aways only one output channel an input channel is copied to.
 If not, the next row is checked.
 If non of the 12 setup split points is larger or equal the input V/Oct, the V/Oct and Gate are added to the bottom output pair beside the inputs.
 This way multiple instances can be chained.

 ### The Panel

 There are 12 rows with:

-Split point Knob: Set the split poin fot this row- Split point Display: Displayes the pitch value for spit point dialed in wih the knob.
+Split point Knob: Set the split poin for this row

+Split point Display: Displayes the pitch value for spit point dialed in wih the knob.

 Controls the probability of MORPHEUS will replace a step.
 0% forces change of every step, 100% no change of step.

 V/oct output [polyphonic]: Output for pitch for this row.

 Gate output [polyphonic]: Output for Gate for this row.

-In thr Bottom row you find;
+In the Bottom row you find:

 V/oct Input [polyphonic]: Output for pitch.

 Gate Input [polyphonic]: Output for Gate.

 V/oct Output [polyphonic]: Output for pitch for pitchs larger than the pitch setup for any row.

 Gate Output [polyphonic]: Output for Gate for pitches larger than the pitch setup for any row.

 ## CRON